-The Partial Hospitalization Program (PHP) for youth provides multi-specialty treatment through group, individual, and family therapy sessions.
+The Partial Hospitalization Programs (PHP) for youth and adults provide multi-specialty treatment through group, individual, and family therapy sessions.
 These intensive treatment options focus on thorough assessment and symptom stabilization while working on healthy living skills.
-Treatment is guided by a Board Certified Child & Adolescent Psychiatrist who meets with all patients individually.
+Treatment is guided by a Board Certified Psychiatrist who meets with all patients individually.

 Services are provided by our professional team here at PrairieCare and include: